 Store any leftover steak in an air-tight container in the refrigerator, and use within 3 days.

-You can reheat leftover steak in the air fryer, air fry for 3-4 minutes until warmed through.
-See this post for full details: Reheat steak in an air fryer.
+You can reheat leftover steak in the air fryer.
+Heat at 400°F/ 200°C for 3-4 minutes until warmed through.

 Air Fryer Steak